valkey-io/valkey-io.github.io/.github/ISSUE_TEMPLATE/add_participant_form_template.md

 ---
-name: 🏢 Add Partner Form
+name: 🏢 Add Participant Form
-about: Create a request to add a partner in the website
+about: Create a request to add a participant in the website
 title: "[PARTNER]"
-labels: 'partner, untriaged'
+labels: 'participant, untriaged'
 assignees: ''
 ---

-**Add Partner Form**
+**Add Participant Form**

-This is an issue created to request the Valkey Project adding a company as a partner in the website.
+This is an issue created to request the Valkey Project adding a company as a participant in the website.
 If you want your company to be added please make sure the content is factual and related to the Valkey project.

 **Company Information**